charlyneburki/The-ALDI/introduction.md

 ## How are people doing ?

 Quality of life has become an increasingly valuable factor in determining policies, governing strategic development and rethinking the way humans evaluate life.
 A lot of research has gone into improving humans life standard.
 Recently, indicators such as the [Human Development Index](http://hdr.undp.org/en/content/human-development-index-hdi) (HDI) or customized indices like the [OECD Better Life Index](http://www.oecdbetterlifeindex.org/#/11111111111) have emerged to account for other facets of life instead of simple GDP per capita.
-The advantages of employing a custom-made index is that a myriad of factors are accounted for, such that we are able to obtain a more accurate reading of “life” and answer the question _"how's life ?"_.
+The advantages of employing a custom-made index is that a myriad of factors are accounted for, such that we are able to obtain a more accurate reading of “life” and answer the question _"How's life ?"_.

 ## Why should I care about Indexes ?